 Disclaimer: The characters of Jareth, the goblins, Hoggle, or any other characters and creatures related to Labyrinth are the property of Jim Henson Productions.
-We are in no way affiliated with this company.
-However, new and original characters, creatures, places within the Underground and evolution of the Goblin King are ours.
-We do not own any other miscellaneous affiliations such as from shows, books, movies, titles, etc. This story is for entertainment purposes only.
+The author in no way affiliated with this company.
+Part of the prologue was taken from the A.C.
+Smith novelization.
+However, new and original characters, creatures, places within the Underground and evolution of the Goblin King are.
+The author do not own any other miscellaneous affiliations such as from shows, books, movies, titles, etc. This story is for entertainment purposes only.
 So please do not sue.

 O O O